Great Gatsby Curve: The position of the countries

-Another explanation of the Great Gatsby Curve
+Several papers have shown that the Great Gatsby Curve is also apparent when comparing different regions within a given country.
+Such a subnational Great Gatsby Curve was found for the United States, Italy, and China.
+A 2023 study further found that the subnational Great Gatsby Curve can already be found when comparing counties in the United States at the beginning of the 20th century.

+Other interpretations

-Income inequality and Income mobility
+Income inequality and income mobility

 We can see the Great Gatsby curve from another perspective, such as how many generations it takes for a low-income family to reach the average income.
 The relationship between inequality and mobility can also be seen using the number of generations, as the time, which is necessary to the improvement of low-income family to the social leader.
 As we can expect in countries with better upward mobility, the process will last fewer generations for low-income families to reach the country's average income.
 The OECD created a bar chart that compares the number of generations necessary for low-income families to get the average income in countries part of the OECD.
 As in the classical interpretation of the Great Gatsby Curve, the lowest inequality can be seen in Nordic countries, and it only takes about two to three generations.
 According to the OECD report, the People's Republic of China is situated on the other side of the curve.
 Due to the higher inequality and high elasticity, it takes seven generations for a low-income family to reach the average income.

-Income inequality and Educational mobility
+Income inequality and educational mobility

 The Great Gatsby Curve can also be modified for educational mobility.
 Upward academic mobility is expected to be higher in countries with low-income inequality.
 Suppose we measure the differences between the educational level of parents and the educational level of children.
 In that case, we find out that countries with less income inequality tend to have higher upward academic mobility, and children have better chances to gain a higher educational level than their parents.
 Using OECD upward educational mobility data from its 2018 education report, we measured academic mobility upward, on the vertical axis, against income inequality, on the horizontal axis.
 Unlike the previous charts, higher values along the vertical axis mean more upward mobility.
 Thus, the line has a negative slope, in contrast to the standard Great Gatsby Curve or Great Gatsby Curve for income inequality and income mobility.
 As it is shown in the chart below, children from countries with low-income inequality have better chances to earn higher education than their parents.
-This type of Great Gatsby Curve is used by OECD when their design their educational policies.
+This type of Great Gatsby Curve is used by OECD when they design their educational policies.